utdata/icj-class/static-apps/static-04-detail.md

 For our Pirate Cove blog we are going to have a number of detail pages that are all the same except for the story content.

 Before we look at the code that makes the detail page, let's look at the example in the browser.
-There is screenshot below or you can click on the link called "link to a book page example" from our index.
+There is screenshot below or you can click on the link called "link to a blog entry example" from our index.

 ![static page example](../images/static-detail-page-example.png)

-This was a detail page made from one of our detail layouts.
+This is a detail page made from one of our detail layouts.
 There are two `.njk` files that make this happen: The "layout" called `src/njk/_layouts/detail-entry.njk` and the "page" called `detail-entry-example.njk`.

 ## Review the detail layout and pages